-Table 10.12 to Table 10.14 presents the probability of exposure to individual receptors from entrained hydrocarbons at the low (10-100 ppb) and high (≥ 100 ppb) exposure levels in the 0-10 m depth layers for all seasonal conditions for the unmitigated and mitigated cases.
+Table 10.8 presents the probability of exposure to individual receptors from entrained hydrocarbons at the low (10-100 ppb) and high (\geq 100 ppb) exposure levels in the 0-10 m depth layers for all seasonal conditions.

-For the unmitigated case, in the surface (0-10 m) depth layer, low and high exposure by entrained hydrocarbons was predicted for a large range of receptors.
-The Carbonate bank and terrace system of the Sahul Shelf KEF, Joseph Bonaparte Gulf AMP, Kimberley AMP, North Kimberley MP and nearshore waters of the Thamarrurr, Wyndham - East Kimberley, Dorcherty Island, Clump Island, Quoin Island, Daly, Victoria Daly shorelines and Ord River floodplain (Ramsar) were some of the receptors predicted with the highest entrained hydrocarbons concentrations for all three seasons.
+In the surface (0-10 m) depth layer, low and high exposure by entrained hydrocarbons was predicted for a large range of receptors (refer to Table 10.8).
+The carbonate bank and terrace system of the Sahul Shelf KEF, Joseph Bonaparte Gulf AMP, Kimberley AMP, North Kimberley MP and nearshore waters of the Thamarrurr, Wyndham - East Kimberley, Dorcherty Island, Clump Island, Quoin Island, Daly, Victoria Daly shorelines and Ord River floodplain (Ramsar) were some of the receptors predicted with the highest entrained hydrocarbons concentrations for all three seasons.